An example of a persona

-An online quantitative and qualitative encyclopedia of religious cultural history
+An online quantitative and qualitative encyclopedia of

 The Database of Religious History (DRH) is one of the flagship initiatives of the Cultural Evolution of Religion Research Consortium (CERC), based at the University of British Columbia.
 It is funded by a 6-year, $3 million Partnership Grant from the Social Sciences and Humanities Research Council (SSHRC) of Canada.